Rules of water polo: Timekeeper

 The timekeeper (or timekeepers) have varying responsibilities depending on the equipment available.
 Only one is required if no 30 second clock is being used, with two being required otherwise (shot clocks are supposed to be used, but sometimes due to unavailability games are played without them).
 In higher level matches sometimes there are more than two timekeepers used.

 Often (though not always) one timekeeper is responsible for running the shot clock.
-This means that he or she resets it when necessary.
+This means that they reset the shot clock when necessary.
 When this is the case, the other timekeeper is often responsible for the game clock and score.
 If an electronic scoreboard and game clock is being used, the timekeeper will update the score when necessary, and has a similar job with the game clock.
 If not, then the timekeeper will manually time the periods with a stopwatch (or similar device) and alert the players when the period is over with a whistle.
 If an electronic scoreboard is used, a synthetically produced sound is often produced at the end of periods to alert other officials and players of the end of the period.

 Timekeepers are essentially responsible for keeping record of: the current score (though this is done more officially by the secretary), the 30 second clock, the length of the quarters (at the end of each quarter they indicate this with a whistle blow if this is not done synthetically), the time of exclusion (and when re-entry is thus allowed), the length of timeouts, the length of time between periods and to signal (if not done synthetically) by whistle 30 seconds before the end of quarter or half time and 15 seconds before the end of a timeout.
 Timekeepers are also responsible for the last minute bell: a bell (or other device - can be audible) showing one minute remaining before full-time.